fpvandoorn/hanabi-scratchpad/characters.md

 ### Color-Blind
 * 5s Compromise is on: when any 5 is playable, you cannot 5 chop move (or in the early game 5 stall/pull).
+* 5 stalls in DDA are still on, but 5s in other hands should be favored if they are the same distance to chop.

 <!-- ### Compulsive -->